determined-ai/determined/docs/setup-cluster/deploy-cluster/k8s/setup-gke-cluster.rst

 .. _setup-gke-cluster:

 ############################################################
- Set up and Manage a Google Kubernetes Engine (GKE) Cluster
+ Set Up and Manage a Google Kubernetes Engine (GKE) Cluster
 ############################################################

 Determined can be installed on a cluster that is hosted on a managed Kubernetes service such as `GKE